-The MBS of the queue is configurable under the different QoS policies, if supported by the platform, that provide the option to configure the queue parameters - example under service ingress and service egress queue policies, access port policies, network queue policies, etc. The MBS for a queue is specified in Kbytes.
+The MBS of the queue is configurable under the different QoS policies, if supported by the platform, that provide the options to configure the queue parameters; for example, under service ingress and service egress queue policies, access port policies, network queue policies, and so on.
+The MBS for a queue is specified in Kbytes.

-On 7210 SAS-D, 7210 SAS-Dxp, and 7210 SAS-E, the MBS for the queues is not configurable.
-The MBS value for the queues is set to appropriate default values which takes care of specific FC needs in terms of maintaining the differential treatment.
-The default values used on different ports are listed in Table 16.
+On 7210 SAS-D and 7210 SAS-Dxp, the MBS for the queues is not configurable.
+The MBS value for the queues is set to appropriate default values that take care of specific FC needs in terms of maintaining the differential treatment.
+The default values used on different ports are listed in Table 19: Default CBS and MBS values.

-2.1.13.6.1 Default CBS and MBS for Queues
+2.10.1.6.1 Default CBS and MBS for queues